star3am/hashiqube/README.md

 * Vagrant
 * `vagrant up --provision`

-:bulb: If you want to run Minikube and a workload like AWX Ansible Tower, or Airflow you need at least 8G Ram - If you want to run Gitlab aswell, you need to give Docker resources at least 12G Ram
+:bulb: If you want to run Minikube and a workload like AWX Ansible Tower, or Airflow you need at least 8G RAM - If you want to run Gitlab as well, you need to give Docker resources at least 12G RAM

 ## Installation Instructions
 :clock3: Duration 15 - 30 minutes <br>
 :bulb: Docker is the Default and preferred way to run Hashiqube

-* Docker - Download __Docker__ from https://www.docker.com/products/docker-desktop and install
+* Docker - Download __Docker__ from the [**Docker desktop installer**](https://www.docker.com/products/docker-desktop) and install
-* Vagrant - Download __Vagrant__ from https://www.vagrantup.com/downloads.html and install
+* Vagrant - Download __Vagrant__ from the [**Vagrant installer**](https://www.vagrantup.com/downloads.html) and install
-* Virtualbox (Optional) - Download __Virtualbox__ from https://www.virtualbox.org/wiki/Downloads and install
+* Virtualbox (Optional) - Download __Virtualbox__ from the [**Virtualbox installer**](https://www.virtualbox.org/wiki/Downloads) and install
-* Using `git` - clone this repo `git clone https://github.com/star3am/hashiqube.git` [__What is Git?__](git/#git)
+* Using `git` - clone this repo `git clone s://github.com/star3am/hashiqube.git` [__What is Git?__](git/#git)
-* Inside the local repo folder, do `vagrant up --provision` - This will setup, Vault, Nomad, Consul, Terraform, Localstack and Docker
+* Inside the local repo folder, do `vagrant up --provision` - This will set up, Vault, Nomad, Consul, Terraform, Localstack and Docker
 * Documentation locally available at http://localhost:3333

 ## Documentation and Status
-:loudspeaker: For Hashiqube Local Documentaion and Status after you completed the steps above in __Installation Instructions__
+:loudspeaker: For Hashiqube Local Documentation and Status after you complete the steps above in __Installation Instructions__

 :book: Documentation: http://localhost:3333 <br>
 :vertical_traffic_light: Status of Integrations: http://localhost:3001

 ## HashiQube Diagrams

-In essence Hashiqube is a Docker Container (by default) or a Virtual Machine.
+In essence, Hashiqube is a Docker Container (by default) or a Virtual Machine.

-Hashiqube has a Docker Daemon inside meaning we can run docker containers / pods inside Hashiqube using Kubernetes or Nomad or Docker run.
+Hashiqube has a Docker Daemon inside meaning we can run docker containers/pods inside Hashiqube using Kubernetes or Nomad or Docker run.

 Hashiqube runs on your local laptop, PC or a cloud instance.

-Hashiqube runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more, See [__Hashiqube Integrations__](/?id=hashiqube-integrations)
+Hashiqube runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more, see: [__Hashiqube Integrations__](/?id=hashiqube-integrations)

 You can also run Hashiqube on AWS, GCP and Azure.
 This is called Hashiqube Multi-Cloud, see: [__Multi-Cloud__](multi-cloud/README)